Current policies governing editorial conflicts of interest are ineffective: Discussions

-Our study comes with limitations, since we infer collaborations using publication records.
-While co-authored papers necessarily indicate scientific collaboration, not all collaborations results in publications.
-Therefore, papers with COI might be more prevalent than what we have demonstrated.
-Additionally, future studies should consider other types of COI that are explicitly mentioned in the publishers' policies.
-Examples include situations where an author of the manuscript under consideration has previously written a grant proposal with the editor, or where an author has previous been a member of the editor's research lab, either as a PhD student or as a postdoc.
-Indeed, traces of such relationships may already be encoded in our dataset: if two people apply for a grant together, or work together in the same lab, then they are likely to have co-authored a paper together.
-That being said, additional datasets of grant proposals and mentor-mentee relationships would provide more insights into this form of COI.
+The second limitation is due to the fact that we infer editor-author associations using publication records only.
+Therefore, future studies should consider other types of editor-author association that are explicitly mentioned in the publishers' policies.
+Examples include situations where an author of the manuscript under consideration has previously written a grant proposal with the editor, or where an author has {previously} been a member of the editor's research lab, either as a PhD student or as a postdoc. {While some} traces of such relationships may already be captured by co-authorships in our dataset, additional datasets of grant proposals and mentor-mentee relationships would provide more insights into this form of editor-author association.

-Although the term ``conflict of interest'' implies that editors who handle submissions by their recent collaborators have a private interest in doing so, some editors may actually solicit high quality papers from their collaborators to for the benefit of the journal rather than for their personal interests.
-Past research has shown evidence that papers with personal or institutional ties to the editors accumulate more citations compared to other papers, suggesting that the editors' network could potentially boost the journal~\cite{brogaard2014networks,medoff2003editorial}.
-Still, regardless of whether editors use their personal connections to attract submissions, they should avoid handling such submissions to comply with current COI policies.

-Our findings beg the question of how to best govern this COI.
-Some argue that one should not aim to eliminate COIs since they are ``an intrinsic component'' of existing as a human being~\cite{faggion2021watching}, and some believe that non-financial COI is ``nebulous and unquantifiable''~\cite{plos2008making}.
-However, just because everyone has competing interests does not mean they should go unchecked.
-As we have demonstrated, it is feasible to monitor and quantify at least certain types of COI, using existing digital records of publications, collaborations, and other scientific activities.
-Managing conflicts of interest, such as the one discussed in this paper, would assure the scientific community that all submissions are treated equally.
+{The third limitation concerns the survey design.
+Respondents were presented with hypothetical scientific articles from the Social and Behavioral Sciences, which were reviewed by researchers to ensure plausibility.
+While these topics were chosen for their public relevance, it remains unclear whether our findings would generalize to other scientific fields.
+Additionally, our analysis focuses specifically on how COIs influence trust among members of the general public.
+This choice was deliberate, since concerns about the public’s trust of science are often cited as a key rationale for COI governance~\cite{ICMJE,WAME2009COI,friedman2002impact}.
+Nevertheless, it is interesting for future research to extend this work by examining whether similar effects are observed among scientists and domain experts.
+Finally, because respondents rated their level of trust immediately after reading each article, the study captures only short-term effects.
+It remains an open question whether the effects of COI disclosures on trust persist over time.}